 Here are some of the applications and processes you could replace with Office 365 – by replacing each of these, you take another step on your digital transformation journey.

-By moving your files to Office 365’s enterprise-grade-secured cloud storage solution OneDrive, you free up further on-premise resource that you can either get rid of or put to good use
+By moving your files to Office 365’s enterprise-grade-secured cloud storage solution OneDrive, you free up further on-premise resource that you can eliminate

 Next-level file storage